In this episode, I talk about the importance of building an influencer program for your business.

 - Resonance: when they do talk about those topics, how is resonating with their audiences

-- Reference: a manual process to see if the influencer is being mentioned in mainstream media
+- Reference: a manual process to see if the influencer is being mentioned in mainstream media, by other influencers or a specific audience group

-And these four data points are important because you can actually weight each one differently based on what you feel is most important.
-It’ll really help you define the right influencers that will define business impact for your B2B Influencer Marketing Program.
+These four data points are important because you can weight each one differently based on what you feel is most important.
+It’ll really help you define the right influencers that will define business impact for your B2B programs.

 But even before that all happens, there’s a significant amount of research that needs to get done and let explain why.